profsmith89/ctps/_sources/chap04.md

 ## The Programmable Web

 You might wonder, how did I know to create this specific URL?
-If we point our browser to [en.wikipedia.org](http://en.wikipedia.org) and type "The Cat in the Hat" in the search box there, the URL to which we're directed is <https://en.wikipedia.org/wiki/The_Cat_in_the_Hat> and not the one in `qweb2.py`.
+If we point our browser to en.wikipedia.org and type "The Cat in the Hat" in the search box there, the URL to which we're directed is `https://en.wikipedia.org/wiki/The_Cat_in_the_Hat` and not the one in `qweb2.py`.
 That's because we want to use the Web as a programmable platform, and to do that, we need to access the parts of the Web with published APIs.

-To learn what Internet-based APIs exist, I visited the [ProgrammableWeb](https://en.wikipedia.org/wiki/ProgrammableWeb), which maintained a directory of these things until it shut down in early 2023.[^fn4] That site pointed me to [MediaWiki's API](https://www.mediawiki.org/wiki/API:Main_page), on which Wikipedia's API is built.
-There I learned that the API endpoint for Wikipedia in English is <https://en.wikipedia.org/w/api.php>.
+To learn what Internet-based APIs exist, I visited the ProgrammableWeb, which maintained a directory of these things until it shut down in early 2023.[^fn7] That site pointed me to MediaWiki's API, on which Wikipedia's API is built.[^fn8] There I learned that the API endpoint for Wikipedia in English is `https://en.wikipedia.org/w/api.php`.

 To converse with the server at this endpoint, we have to craft a *query string*.
 In this string, the MediaWiki site explained that we should set the parameter named `action` to the value `query` when we want to fetch data.
 If then we set the `list` parameter to `search`, we can perform a full text search.
 Since we're doing a search, we set the parameter `srsearch` with the value of our search string and the parameter `srlimt` to the number of page matches that we'd like returned.
 Finally, we set the parameter `format` to `json` so that the Wikipedia API knew that we want our response in JSON format, a text-based format that we'll discuss in a moment.